koamahuna/BSAN6070/README.md

 #Operating instructions
 The main thing to mention here is that you need to add an argument to the initial reading of the csv file. pd.read_csv('data.csv', encoding='cp1252' should solve any issues.

 #A list of files included
+I have included a python notebookcompete with the code and analysis written by me.
+Additionally I have added the data file.
+It is in a zip folder to save space so you will unzip it and upload it into your preferred environment to run it.

 #Copyright and licensing
 Default